daneroo/scrobble-books-data/apps/scrape-ng/README.md

 Basic idea, is to login, get all books (perhaps for a specific shelf) by page, and then get the reading progress for each book.

 We need a robust test, for the login, and book list iteration termination.

+### Unauthenticated

+It seems I can navigate unauthenticated, but implied and unchangeable are per_page=20 and sort=added|date_added, however pagination works. with page=1,2,3..

+I can also view a specific review!

 ### Parts